aragalie/dotfiles/README.md

 Here are the list of issues I've found on running the script on M1 Macbooks (Tested on both Macbook Air & Macbook Pro)

-- ~~dotbot/brew fails silently : Now they need XCode to be installed first (via App Store), rather than just XCode CLT~~ Seems to be fixed now
 - ~~Kitty.app installing binaries from Homebrew does get you x86, now you have to [Build from source](https://sw.kovidgoyal.net/kitty/build.html)~~

   - ```shell